Dian-OM/Essays/Dián's guide for the genderly ambitious and the sexually ambiguous.md

  Personally, I am trans because I like being seen as a weird woman-thing more than a weird man-thing, because I feel safer around queer people and I relate to them, and I want them to relate to me.

  **Extra material classss**

+ - A video that explains what I mean by it's all bs way better than I can: https://youtu.be/fadSfCyQCjQ?si=vn7GWfgoBcD0Ku4R

- - Gender trouble (do not recommend if you don't like to read, it's very hard)
+ - Gender trouble (do not recommend if you don't like to read, it's very hard to read unless you like philosophy)

  - [Okaeri Alice Chapter 1: The Awakening - Manganelo](https://chapmanganato.to/manga-hg985263/chapter-1) Welcome back alice, a manga that explains what I personaly feel about gender, it's weird and very much mature, so viewer discretion is adviced, it made me ugly cry, I think it's good and I need to talk about it